What's to come in 2014

-The dedicated staff and volunteers of the Westchester County Archives are committed to continuing an excellent standard of service to the public and to building the collections of the Archives to make even more available at the Archives and online.
-Here are some things we look forward to accomplishing in 2013:
+Another year is starting and the staff and volunteers of the Westchester County Archives continue to provide excellent service to the public and work towards building the collections of the Archives.
+Our dedication to these goals means we will make even more materials available at the Archives and online in the coming year.
+Here are some things we look forward to accomplishing in 2014:

-Online Indexing projects: We are still working hard to index our Surrogates records, Naturalization records (1927-1955), and our Incorporation records – keep checking back to see what has been added to the indexes.
-We also hope to finish indexing the Veteran Cemetery Index Cards by the end of 2013.
+We also continue to work hard on indexing our Surrogates records, Naturalization records (1927-1955), and our Incorporation records – keep checking back to see what has been added to these indexes.

 Recent Acquisitions / Newly Processed Collections